 Here’s a simple tip that will help you save on laundry detergent.
 The great thing is, once you do a little research you’ll have the information you need to potentially save money on every load of laundry you do!

 Have you ever wondered why laundry detergent manufacturers provide us with such confusing measuring cups?
 You don’t think it’s so we’ll inadvertently use more than we need to — and thus buy more, do you?
-Nahh, surely they wouldn’t want us to waste their product just to make more profits.
+Surely they wouldn’t want us to waste their product just to make more profits!

-(“They might or they might not be trying to trick us into using more detergent, but don’t call me Shirley!”)
+(“They may or they may not be trying to trick us into using more detergent, but don’t call me Shirley!”)